Mars to buy healthy food maker Kevin's Natural Foods | Headlines

 "Joining the Mars Food & Nutrition portfolio of brands will allow us to accelerate the development of more product innovations and support our mission of bringing Kevin's to more consumers across markets," McCray said.
 The food and beverage sector has been a relatively bright spot for dealmaking in recent quarters, even as overall consumer deal volumes remain muted.
 Unilever last month said it would buy frozen yogurt brand Yasso in North America, while Flagstone Foods acquired Emerald Nuts from Campbell Soup Co in May.

-Citi served as financial adviser to Mars and Simpson Thacher & Bartlett, Covington & Burling and ArentFox Schiff acted as legal advisers to the company.
+Citi served as financial adviser and Simpson Thacher & Bartlett, Covington & Burling and ArentFox Schiff acted as legal advisers to Mars.
 Wells Fargo Securities and Sheppard Mullin advised Kevin's.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)